kelvin589/diginote/README.md

 * Make the preview view easier to use.
 * Speech to text.
 * Favourites option for templates.
+* Help section or tutorial for new users.

 ## Setup
 1. Setup your development environment by following the official Flutter guide